 - Keep chocolate to meal times

-Instead of opting for a chocolate snack, try keeping the chocolate to meal times at home, so that your little ones’ teeth can be cleaned after munching.
+Instead of opting for a chocolate snack, try keeping the chocolate to meal times at home, so that your little ones’ teeth can be cleaned with a child's toothbrush and infant toothpaste after munching.

 - Things to eat and drink after consuming chocolate